Listen to an excerpt of this page

 Broadly, pain and suffering is a term that describes specific damages endured after an accident caused by someone else’s negligence.
 Pain and suffering encompasses both the mental distress and the physical discomfort from an injury.

 Mental pain and suffering is defined as any form of mental anguish or distress that you might experience after an accident.
-Sometimes, mental distress can be diagnosed in the form of depression, PTSD, anxiety, anger, or other conditions.
+Sometimes, mental distress can be diagnosed in the form of depression, post-traumatic stress disorder (PTSD), anxiety, anger, or other conditions.

 At other times, the negative mental consequences after an accident can only be described as diminishing the overall quality of life.
 Seeking pain and suffering damages for emotional distress is as valid as claims for physical distress.